-In December 2004, the Treasurer directed that the Essential Services Commission of South Australia (the Commission) undertake an inquiry into the processes leading to the Cabinet decision on the level and structure of SA Water's water and wastewater prices in metropolitan and regional South Australia for 2005-06.
-The focus of the inquiry is on the adequacy of the application of the CoAG pricing principles in these processes.
+In September 2005, the Treasurer directed that the Essential Services Commission of South Australia (the Commission) undertake an inquiry into the processes leading to the Cabinet decision on the level and structure of SA Water's water and wastewater prices in metropolitan and regional South Australia for 2006-07.
+The focus of the inquiry is on the adequacy of the application of the 1994 CoAG pricing principles in these processes.

-In undertaking its Inquiry, the Commission was to consider the: Transparency Statement Metropolitan and Regional Water and Wastewater Prices in South Australia 2005-06 (Part A), dated December 2004, which was prepared by the Department of Treasury and Finance and endorsed by Cabinet.
+In undertaking its Inquiry, the Commission was required to consider the report: Transparency Statement Metropolitan and Regional Water and Wastewater Prices in South Australia 2006-07 (Part A), dated August 2005, which was prepared by the Department of Treasury and Finance and endorsed by Cabinet.

-In undertaking this Inquiry, the Commission is, for the second time, considering the adequacy of the application of the CoAG pricing principles by the South Australian Government in the process of setting SA Water's water and wastewater prices.
+In undertaking this Inquiry, the Commission is, for the third time, considering the adequacy of the application of the CoAG pricing principles by the South Australian Government in the process of setting SA Water's water and wastewater prices.

 In the first half of 2004 the Commission undertook an inquiry in relation to the Government's processes for setting SA Water's 2004-05 urban water prices.
 Later in 2004 the Commission undertook a separate inquiry in relation to wastewater charges.
+Earlier in 2005 the Commission then completed a combined inquiry in relation to the 2005-06 water and wastewater pricing decisions.
 Many of the analyses and conclusions arising from those previous inquiries are relevant to this inquiry and hence are repeated, summarised or referred to in this report.
-On this occasion the inquiry combines the water and wastewater pricing decisions.
+This inquiry again combines the water and wastewater pricing decisions.

-This report indicates the extent to which information provided to Cabinet adequately set out and considered the CoAG pricing principles.
+This report indicates the extent to which information provided to Cabinet adequately set out and considered the 1994 CoAG pricing principles.
 The Commission has concluded compliance in the following areas:

 - Efficient business costs

 - Asset valuation

-- Contributed assets
+- ▲ Contributed assets

 - Depreciation

 - Annuity

 - Externalities

-- ▲ Return on Assets
+- Return on Assets

 - Dividends

-- ▲ Tax Equivalent Regime
+- Tax Equivalent Regime

-- ▲ Efficient resource pricing
+- Efficient resource pricing

-- Cross-subsidies
+- ▲ Cross-subsidies